Gyan%

 08Identified Themes and Possible Solutions

 We ran brainstorming sessions using the 3 Whys method to pressure-test each issue.
-For every idea, we weighed potential impact against effort, which shaped our final prioritization.
+For every idea, we weighed potential impact against effort, the raw material that later fed into the RICE scores.

 Identified Issues